Red Zone Efficiency Calculator

 Analyzing an NFL Offense's Red Zone Performance

-Consider an NFL offense during a season that had 50 trips into the opponent's red zone.
-Out of these 50 trips, they managed to score 30 touchdowns.
+Consider an NFL offense that had 50 trips into the opponent's red zone during a season, converting 30 into touchdowns.

 1. Red Zone Touchdowns: 30